Efudex Occlusion Pack Side Effects

 Generic Name: fluorouracil topical

-Note: This document contains side effect information about fluorouracil topical.
-Some of the dosage forms listed on this page may not apply to the brand name Efudex Occlusion Pack.
+Note: This page contains information about the side effects of fluorouracil topical.
+Some of the dosage forms included on this document may not apply to the brand name Efudex Occlusion Pack.

 For the Consumer